opendatalab/MLLM-DataEngine/README.md

 **1. model tuning**

 We add round1 and round2 data of GPTVQA into instruct tuning.
+In instruct tuning, we use lora to finetune LLM.
 After preparing the data and model, setting ```--cfg-path``` and run the following command.
 In our experiments, we use 4 A100 gpus.
 We add lora weights to finetune LLM, which are saved in checkpoint.

-in train config, set the ```llama_model``` to the path of vicuna model, and set ```ckpt``` to the stage1 pretrained MiniGPT-4 model.
+In train config, set the ```llama_model``` to the path of vicuna model, and set ```ckpt``` to the stage1 pretrained MiniGPT-4 model.
+Run the following command to finetune model. ```NUM_GPU``` is the number of GPUs you use.

 ```bash
 torchrun --nproc-per-node NUM_GPU train.py --cfg-path path/to/config